-Successful commercialization of roxadustat will require significant resources and time, and there is a risk that we may not successfully commercialize roxadustat.
-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize roxadustat and generate revenues, which would deprive us from additional working capital and would materially harm our business.
-If we do not successfully commercialize roxadustat in China, our collaboration partners and third parties may also lose confidence in our ability to execute in commercialization efforts and become less likely to collaborate with us, and our business may be harmed.
+Many of these factors are beyond our control.
+Successful commercialization of our products will require significant resources and time, and there is a risk that we may not successfully commercialize them.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our products and generate revenues, which would deprive us from additional working capital and would materially harm our ability to achieve profitability through the sale of or royalties from our product candidates.

-As a company, we have no commercialization experience, and the time and resources to develop such experience are significant.
-If we fail to achieve and sustain commercial success for roxadustat in China, either directly or with AstraZeneca, our business would be harmed.
+As a company, we have limited commercialization experience, and the time and resources to develop such experience are significant.
+If we fail to achieve and sustain commercial success for roxadustat, either directly or with our collaboration partners, our business would be harmed.